 AIQ: How artificial intelligence works and how we can harness its power for a better world – Nick Polson and James Scott

-One of the coolest things about this book is that the authors don’t try to ‘dumb down’ the core concepts of AI yet still do a great job of keeping the subject matter incredibly accessible for beginners, from theory and application, down to providing an understanding of algorithms and the underlying math of AI.
-Don’t worry if math makes you sweat, the authors cleverly explaine the concepts in terms of stories rather than equations.
+The authors don’t try to ‘dumb down’ the core concepts of AI yet still do a great job of keeping the subject matter incredibly accessible for beginners, from theory and application, down to providing an understanding of algorithms and the underlying math of AI.
+Don’t worry if math makes you sweat, the authors cleverly explain the concepts as stories rather than equations.

 If you’re looking for an introduction to both the history and future of the relationship between humans and computers, then New York Times writer John Markoff’s book is a nice place to start.

-Terrence Sejnowski was one of the pioneers of deep learning in the 1980s, with research by him and his contemporaries helping fuel the growth of today’s approach to AI in which intelligent machines are powered by data, rather than simple logic-and-symbol approached which had come before.
+Terrence Sejnowski was one of the pioneers of deep learning in the 1980s, with research by him and his contemporaries helping fuel the growth of today’s approach to AI in which intelligent machines are powered by data, rather than the simple logic-and-symbol approach which had come before.

-Based on the underlying importance of deep learning and the subsequent increasingly sophisticated ability of machines to utilize large sets of data, Sejnowski explains the critical role that this fundamental element of AI development plays in advances within the field.
+Based on the underlying importance of deep learning and the subsequent increasingly sophisticated ability of machines to utilize large sets of data, Sejnowski explains the critical role that this fundamental development plays in advances within the field.

 Margaret Boden is a research professor of cognitive science at the University of Sussex where she works within the fields of artificial intelligence, cognitive and computer science, psychology, and philosophy.